braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/location_tracking.md

 ## Enabling location tracking

-To enable location collection on your app, take a look at the appropriate developer guide for the platform you are using:
+To enable location collection on your app, refer to the developer guide for the platform you're using:

 - [iOS][2]
 - [Android][3]